IndieMasco/TechEdWeek1Assignment/GradeAndFeedback/Readme.md

 ## HTML:

 I’m a big fan of the way you have structured your HTML file!
-You’ve followed best practices like including a <header>, <main> and <footer> element and you have nested your other elements inside appropriate containers throughout!
-The elements you have chosen to use like <nav> and <section> make good semantic sense and also follow the best practices we are looking for!
+You’ve followed best practices like including a header, main and footer element and you have nested your other elements inside appropriate containers throughout!
+The elements you have chosen to use like nav and section make good semantic sense and also follow the best practices we are looking for!

 Some things to consider:

 - Broken path -> games./games.html has an extra dot.
 It should be games/games.html.

-- Multiple <h1>s -> You have an <h1> in the header and also inside sections.
-Keep a single <h1> for the page and the use <h2>/<h3> in content.
+- Multiple h1s -> You have an h1 in the header and also inside sections.
+Keep a single h1 for the page and the use h2/h3 in content.

 - Autoplay audio: Browsers will usually block autoplay with sound by default (thankfully!) so don’t rely on it.
 Well done for implementing the controls for the audio element though, another best practice!